Where to Eat on Easter Sunday in Charlotte

 Uptown

-Angeline’s Easter brunch menu includes Italian-inspired specialties such as Toscano shakshuka and house-made zeppoles.
-Raise a glass with craft cocktails like the refreshing Berry Fizz made with Bombay Sapphire Gin.
+Angeline’s Easter brunch menu includes Italian-inspired specialties such as cavatelli with asparagus and guanciale and house-made zeppoles.
+Raise a glass with craft cocktails like the refreshing Italian margarita.
 Perfect for the whole family, Angeline’s even has a kid-friendly Lil’ Angie’s Breakfast with eggs, bacon and breakfast potatoes.
 AngelinesCharlotte.com

 The Asbury